openvcloud/docs/docs/selfhealing/maintenance/alba_proxy_restart.md

 #### enable: True
 #### descr:
 ```
-This script alba proxy restarts command every day at 7 in the morning .
+This script alba proxy restart command every days at 7 in the morning .

 ```
 #### license: bsd